Hindsight, as the old cliche' goes, is 20/20.

 Why he belongs: Daniel has been hailed by recruiting Web sites as one of the best dual-threat quarterbacks in the country and his coaches have said his football IQ is second to none.

-I will admit I was a little bit on the fence about Daniel this time last year.
+In hindsight: I will admit I was a little bit on the fence about Daniel this time last year.
 I hadn't really seen him play much, and while some coaches played him up as ready to have a huge year, I just wasn't really convinced.
 But after covering Central quite a bit last year, I'll say Daniel is possibly the most intelligent high school quarterback I have seen.
 He was fast, strong and always just seemed to know what was coming next.
 Now at Stanford, where he also hopes to play basketball, Daniel seems like the right pick.
 He didn't live up to his 1,200 yards passing in 2008, but his 813 yards and seven TDs with only three interceptions was more than good enough to lead Central into the AHSAA Class 6A quarterfinals.

 School: Chattahoochee County